weldlabucsb/MuscleMuseum/doc/sphinx/source/main/waveform.rst

     sample = sw.Sample; %call the dependent property to calculate the samples sw.plot %plot the waveform using the plot method

-In order to handle different types of waveforms, we include a few abstract subclasses of :class:`waveform`, namely :class:`PeriodicWaveform`, :class:`PartialPeriodicWaveform`, :class:`ModulatedWaveform`, and :class:`RandomWaveform`.
+In order to handle different types of waveforms, we include a few abstract subclasses of :class:`Waveform`, namely :class:`PeriodicWaveform`, :class:`PartialPeriodicWaveform`, :class:`ModulatedWaveform`, and :class:`RandomWaveform`.
 Their inheritance relationship is shown in the following class diagram: